 With DRY DOC and CJ SUGAR, King Ranch continued to breed our strong bloodlines to what was performing in arenas, while still being effective for the number one goal: building and maintaining the perfect ranch horse.

-Today, every horse on King Ranch is a descendant of Old Sorrel.
+Today, every horse on King Ranch is a descendant of OLD SORREL.
 The bloodlines are still carried through the sires and mares breeding on King Ranch.
-Every horse on the ranch goes back to Peppy San Badger or Mr. San Peppy on the top or bottom side.
-Through Artificial Insemination, King Ranch is remaining current in the bloodlines of today, while not sacrificing the goals we had when we first began breeding horses: a horse that can rope, cut, ride and work in any terrain; all day, all week long, in any climate.
+Every horse on the Ranch goes back to MR SAN PEPPY or PEPPY SAN BADGER.
+King Ranch is continuing these bloodlines today and breeding a horse that can rope, cut, ride, and work in any terrain.